Josh Hutcherson: 2011–2015: Transition to young adult and The Hunger Games blockbuster success

-2016–present: Post-The Hunger Games
+2016–2023: Career downturn and independent films

+In the years following the conclusion of The Hunger Games, Hutcherson's career stalled.
+Hutcherson declared: "I knew only success, from the age 9 to, like, 24, then kind of post Hunger Games world ...
+The industry is so goddamn tricky, because they set you up in this way where they’re like, ‘You’ve arrived.
+You now are working with Jennifer Lawrence and Philip Seymour Hoffman, and you’re in this movie that makes billions of dollars, you’re the second lead of the film.
+(But) as quickly as they’re excited to get you into the spotlight, they want to not give you anything else ...
+So I tasted my first feeling of disappointment, failure, rejection, probably when I was 24 or so, 25.
+(Suddenly I was) not getting any offers (and) not getting cast."

-In the two years following the conclusion The Hunger Games, Hutcherson acted in independent films and produced a handful of short films including his 2017 directorial debut Ape.
+During this time, he acted in independent films and produced a handful of short films including his 2017 directorial debut Ape.
 He also directed music videos for West Coast Massive and Foster the People.
 In a short period, he had supporting roles in three films directed by James Franco: The Long Home (unreleased), In Dubious Battle (2016), and The Disaster Artist (2017).
 Beginning in November 2017, Hutcherson starred in the science fiction comedy series Future Man on the video on demand service Hulu.
 Produced by Seth Rogen and Evan Goldberg, the show continued for three seasons, concluding in 2020.
 In 2019, he starred in the thriller film Burn and began voicing the lead character of Shinjiro Hayata in the Netflix anime Ultraman (2019–2023).

-He appeared in the 2022 Ernest Hemingway adaptation Across the River and Into the Trees and starred opposite Morgan Freeman in the 2023 science fiction thriller 57 Seconds.
+Hutcherson appeared in the 2022 Ernest Hemingway adaptation Across the River and Into the Trees and starred opposite Morgan Freeman in the 2023 science fiction thriller 57 Seconds.